 If you’re single, this is pretty easy to do.
 Just stay single and you’ll never have to worry about divorce.
 If you’re married like me, I hope you were fortunate enough to marry an angel like I did.
 If not, find something about him or her that you enjoy and focus on that.
 Whatever you do, don’t do something completely idiotic that will force your spouse to divorce you.

+Of course, no amount of money in the world is worth spending your life with the wrong person.
 If you do end up getting a divorce, make sure you take steps to protect yourself.
 There is no reason to make a bad situation worse friend.

 3. Track Your Spending